midonet/puppet-midonet_openstack/README.md

 ##Overview

-The puppetlabs-openstack module is used to deploy a multi-node, all-in-one, or swift-only installation of OpenStack Juno.
+The puppetlabs-openstack module is used to deploy a multi-node, all-in-one, or swift-only installation of OpenStack Mitaka.
 This module superseeds [puppetlabs-openstack](http://github.com/puppetlabs/puppetlabs-openstack) by defining roles and profiles that configure OpenStack with MidoNet as Neutron driver

 ##Versioning